island-is/island.is/libs/clients/driving-license/v1/README.md

-# Clients Driving License V1
+# Clients Driving License V1 / V2

+For V2 documentation, please refer to this document

 ## About

 This library implements a client to use Ríkislögreglustjóri's Driver's license API v1

 The client is generated from a copy of the openApi document.

-## Client generation gotcha

-_Note_: There's a caveat/gotcha regarding the generation of the client.
-Since the document contains a list of acceptable content-types for the request body in post requests, the client generation will just pick the first one, erronously injecting a content-type header into each generated request.

-The current workaround for this issue is to edit and rearrange the acceptable body types so that application/json is at the top.

-When the client is updated/refetched it is vitally important to make sure that the order of those don't get overwritten.

-**Again: Make sure the order of the acceptable body types for the post requests is not changed**

-Hopefully there will be a better fix in the future, or maybe an entirely different client generator altogether, but for now, this is what we are working with.

 ## Usage